Wallaroo provides AI Workload Automation in the form of Wallaroo orchestrations and tasks to automate processes in a Wallaroo instance. For example:

 Uploads an orchestration to the Wallaroo workspace.

 Tasks are the implementation of an orchestration.
-Think of the orchestration as the instructions to follow, and the Task is the unit actually doing it.
+Think of the orchestration as the instructions to follow, and the Task is the the order to implement it based on some parameters, and the Task Run is the actual execution.

 Tasks are created at the workspace level.